richardpizem-ctrl/Real-Time-MIDI-Notation/CONTRIBUTING.md

 If you have an idea that could improve the project:

-- Open an **Issue** labeled *Feature Request*
+- open an **Issue** labeled *Feature Request*
-- Describe the idea clearly
+- describe the idea clearly
-- Explain why it would be useful
+- explain why it would be useful
-- Include examples or references if possible
+- include examples or references if possible

 We especially welcome ideas related to: